Internet relationship: Online forums and chatrooms

+Chatrooms are an online space where people can interact with one another synchronously at either a one-on-one scale or with multiple people.
 An Internet forum is a website that includes conversations in the form of posted messages.
 Forums can be for general chatting or can be broken down into categories and topics.
 They can be used to ask questions, post opinions, or debate topics.
 Forums include their own jargon, for example a conversation is a "thread".
 Different forums also have different lingo and styles of communicating.

 There are religion forums, music forums, car forums, and countless other topics.
 These forums elicit communication between individuals no matter the location, gender, ethnicity, etc. although some do include age restrictions.
 Through these forums people may comment on each other's topics or threads, and with further communication form a friendship, partnership, or romantic relationship.

 Professional relationships

 Even in work settings, the introduction of the internet has established easier and sometimes more practical forms of communicating.
 The internet is often referred to as a vehicle for investor relations or the "electronic highway" for business transactions in the United States.
 The Internet has increased organizational involvement by facilitating the flow of information between face-to-face meetings and allowing for people to arrange meetings at virtually any given time.
 Socially, it has stimulated positive change in people's lives by creating new forms of online interaction and enhancing offline relationships worldwide, allowing for better and more efficient business communication.